sartakov/nv-qemu/README.md

     dump-guest-memory file.name

-Then, to use this image, add -nvram-path file.name in qemu
+Then, to use this image, add

+    qemu-system-i386 <..> -nvram-path file.name